 Surely, you protest, the drug manufacturer, Merck, would be required to publish warnings about such side effects.
 Their package insert states that “Only a small number of men will experience decreased libido and/or difficulty in achieving an erection.
 An even smaller number may have problems with ejaculation, including a decrease in the amount of semen ejaculated during sex (although this effect does not seem to interfere with normal sexual functioning).
-Clinical studies have shown that these adverse reactions will disappear in men who stop treatment with PROPECIA and in many who continue treatment.”(Italics mine).
-This study proves these statements false.
+Clinical studies have shown that these adverse reactions will disappear in men who stop treatment with PROPECIA and in many who continue treatment.”(Italics mine)

 We do not know how to screen for those who will fall victim to permanent sexual and emotional debilitation from finasteride.
 We don’t know how to over-ride or treat those who develop the syndrome.
 The drug companies, denying the problem, are not underwriting research!

 In January of this year, Canada launched a class action law suit against Merck.
-As well, a Dr Michael Irwig (http://bit.ly/uQk4nj) is offering support to men who have experienced the negative side effects of this powerful drug.
+As well, a Dr Michael Irwig is offering support to men like you who have experienced negative side effects of this powerful drug.

 But what then?
-If you have lost your sexual drive and your erectile capabilities, get to your prescribing physician and report your results.
+You have lost your sexual drive and your erectile capabilities.
+Get to your prescribing physicians and report your results.
 They can attempt what is called re-androgenizing therapies, though those have shown little success in these cases.